 12 Top-Rated Beaches in Sri Lanka

 Author Freddy Sherman fell in love with Sri Lanka after his first trip in 2009.
-His most recent visit was in 2021, exploring the country's ancient capital of Kandy.
+On his most recent visit he explored the country's ancient capital of Kandy.

 Rapidly gaining international popularity as one of the most beautiful beach destinations in the world, the island nation of Sri Lanka offers a range of landscapes, from rainforests to endless miles of powdery, white-sand beach.
 The natural beauty is accented by a cultural history dating back thousands of years.